UST-MICO/docs/tutorials/04-manage-an-application.rst

 Some services need environment variables at runtime to work correctly.
 This is also true for the :samp:`UST-MICO/react-redux-realworld-example-app` service.

 The service needs the environment variable :envvar:`BACKEND_REST_API` to `find the backend at runtime <https://github.com/UST-MICO/react-redux-realworld-example-app#docker-build>`_.

 The deployment info for a service contains these environment variables and other deployment specific information, like the number of replicas, to start.
-It is displayed right below the service in the box on the right.
+It is displayed below the service in the box on the right.

 To edit the deployment information use the gear icon.